kfilyk/petri/README.md

 # petri
-Testing ground for genetic algorithms in a dynamic environment
+A testing ground for genetic algorithms in a dynamic environment